c64cryptoboy/ChiptuneSAK/docs/tuning.rst

 C64: NTSC and PAL
 +++++++++++++++++

 American and European television standards diverged in the 1950s, with American and Japan using `NTSC <https://en.wikipedia.org/wiki/NTSC>`_ and Europe using `PAL <https://en.wikipedia.org/wiki/PAL>`_.
-Ever since, a debate has raged about which is "better."
-Each has its strengths and weaknesses, and ChiptuneSAK lets you work with whichever you prefer.
+In many chiptune platforms, the system clock was tied to the screen refresh rate, which was tied to the AC power frequency.
+The term jiffy became synonymous with the screen refresh duration (e.g., ~16.8ms on NTSC C64).
+In computing, Jiffy originally referred to the time between two ticks of a system timer interrupt.
+In electronics, it's the time between alternating current power cycles.
+And in many 8-bit machines, an interrupt would occur with each screen refresh which was synced to the AC power cycles.

 For the NTSC standard, the frame rate is supposed to be 60 ⁄ 1.001 Hz, which is very close to 59.94 frames per second.
 The origin of this very strange refresh rate was the need for whole numbers for dividing the refresh rate in order to allow filtering of the color signal.
-The PAL standard frame rate is exactly 50 frames per second.
+The PAL standard frame rate is 50 frames per second.

 However, life is considerably more complex than you might think.
 The standards allow for a certain slop in the frame rate; retro computer hardware generally did not produce frames at exactly the specification frequencies.
 For example, the NTSC Commodore 64 produces frames at 59.826 Hz, determined by the main system clock frequency of 1.022727 MHz.
 Likewise, the PAL C64 frame rate is 50.125 Hz, from a system clock frequency of 0.985248 MHz.

-As a result, music from identical music generation code will sound very different on the two architectures.
+As a result, music from identical music generation code will sound different on the two architectures.
 For music written for a PAL system, the NTSC playback will be about 19% faster and the notes 65 cents higher.
+Each has its strengths and weaknesses, and ChiptuneSAK lets you work with whichever you prefer.